annab4093/blog-hw/posts/hsmeas1.md

 ![The Sagrada Família (Architecture)](hsme/Sagrada.jpg)

-Gaudí’s unfinished cathedral, with its organic spires and kaleidoscopic stained glass, dissolves the boundary between earth and sky.
-The interior’s dappled light and towering columns mimic a forest.Alongside with its height,it evokes both divine wonder and natural sublimity.
+Gaudí’s unfinished cathedral, with its organic shaped spires that are inspired by natural patterns,and kaleidoscopic stained glass, dissolves the boundary between earth and sky.
+The interior’s dappled light and towering columns mimic a forest.
+Alongside with its height,it evokes both divine wonder and natural sublimity.

 ## Infinity Mirrors by Yayoi Kusama (Installation Art)